European Studies Capstone

 Below you will find some basic information about the course and what is involved as well as steps that need to be taken in order to register.
-More detailed information may be found in the Spring 2016 Syllabus.
+More detailed information may be found in the Fall 2016 Syllabus.

 If after reviewing the website you have further question, please feel free to contact the Center anytime.

 - Decide on a topic.
 Topics may be from any discipline but must be cumulative in nature.